bin456789/reinstall/README.en.md

 > [!CAUTION]
 > The ISO repository currently prohibits direct link downloads, so this method is no longer effective.

-- Typically, Windows releases new official ISOs every month, which integrate the latest system patches, avoiding the need to download a bunch of updates right after installation.
-- The script will search for ISOs from <https://massgrave.dev/genuine-installation-media>, a site that collects monthly released ISOs, ensuring that the ISOs found by the script are the official latest versions.
+- The script will search for ISOs from <https://massgrave.dev/genuine-installation-media>, a site that collects official ISOs.
 - Systems marked with \* do not support automatic ISO searching.

 ```bash